Wars of Alexander the Great: Battle of Gaugamela

+Persis

 After the battle, Parmenion rounded up the Persian baggage train while Alexander and his own bodyguard chased after Darius in hopes of catching up.
 Substantial amounts of loot were gained following the battle, with 4,000 talents captured, as well as the King's personal chariot and bow.
 Darius planned to head further east, and raise another army to face Alexander while he and the Macedonians headed to one of the Persian capitals, Babylon, and then to another, Susa.
 There, Alexander found wealth that even he had never imagined possible.
 He paid his troops, and sent a sum of money six times the annual income of Athens to Greece, in order to put down a Spartan rebellion.
 Darius, meanwhile, dispatched letters to his eastern satrapies asking them to remain loyal.
 The satrapies, however, had other intentions, and quickly capitulated to Alexander.

 Bessus fatally stabbed Darius, before fleeing eastwards.
 Darius was found by one of Alexander's scouts, moaning in pain.
 Darius, dying and chained to a baggage train being pulled by an ox, was lying next to a lone dog and his royal robes were covered in blood.
 He asked for water, and then, clutching the Macedonian soldier's hand, said that he was thankful that he would not die utterly alone and abandoned.
 Alexander, who may have felt genuinely saddened at Darius' death, buried Darius next to his Achaemenid predecessors in a full military funeral.
 Alexander claimed that, while dying, Darius had named Alexander as his successor to the Achaemenid throne and had asked Alexander to avenge his death, a striking irony since it was Alexander who had pursued him to his death.
 The Achaemenid Persian Empire is considered to have fallen with the death of Darius.

 Alexander, viewing himself as the legitimate Achaemenid successor to Darius, viewed Bessus as a usurper to the Achaemenid throne, and eventually found and executed this 'usurper'.
 The majority of the existing satraps were to give their loyalty to Alexander, and be allowed to keep their positions.
 Alexander's troops now thought the war was over.
 Alexander was unsure how to deal with this, so he decided to scare them into submission.
 He gave a speech, arguing that their conquests were not secure, that the Persians did not want the Greeks to remain in their country, and that only the strength of Macedon could secure the country.
 The speech worked, and Alexander's troops agreed to remain with him.
 Alexander, now the Persian "King of Kings", adopted Persian dress and mannerisms, which, in time, the Greeks began to view as decadent and autocratic.
 They began to fear that Alexander, the king they had hero-worshiped, was turning into an eastern despot, although a young eunuch was eventually introduced to Alexander, and helped to keep his decadence in check.